jallanxjallan/onemanairforce/adaptation/scenes/victor_learns_truth.md

 ---
-title: Victor learns truth
+category: present
-date: 10 December 1988
+date: 07 December 1988
-location: IPPHOS
+status: synopsis
-status: new
+title: Victor Learns Truth
 ---

-Julia tells Victor that Emeria was just using him to get information about Spoor.
+Julia tells meets Victor to tell him about her encounter with Emeria.
+Victor now confesses to Julia that he did not resign from KNIL after independence, but deserted during the taking of Jogja so he would be with Emeria.
+Julia then explains that Emeria was just using him to get information about Spoor.
+Victor does not speak as he turns away to sort photographs.